6 steps to help you start a company travel policy

 Identifying your goals and priorities is the first step.
 While controlling costs, improving safety and security, and enhancing business travelers' well-being are all fundamental goals of any travel policy, determine which are priorities for your company.
 Some companies are also writing corporate travel policy with employee retention and recruiting in mind.

 “The first thing is to figure out what is the objective of the policy and the travel program itself,” said Neil Hammond, a partner at GoldSpring Consulting LLC, a travel management consulting firm.
 “Make sure you understand why you are writing the policy and what the benefits are going to be for every point you include in your policy.”

 2. Collaborate with all key stakeholders

-You’ll need to include key stakeholders to develop clear objectives and determine the type of travel policy you want to implement.
+You’ll need to include key stakeholders to develop clear objectives and determine the type of corporate travel policy you want to implement.

 “You have to collaborate because the travel program is not insular, other departments will be affected and you will need their expertise to build into it,” said Jeanne Liu, Vice President of Research for the Global Business Travel Association (GBTA).
 Liu recommends creating a committee of key stakeholders tasked with providing recommendations and feedback throughout the travel policy development process.

 “This should not be done in isolation,” Hammond advised.
 “You will need help from finance to create a budget, and HR will have the perspective of how the policy will impact employee satisfaction, and how will it make the company attractive to recruits.”

 Depending on the size of your company, other key stakeholders could include your legal department, procurement director, safety or risk manager, and your credit card administrator.